 Few things are more annoying than hiring someone to do a job and then never being able to get in contact with them.
 Before you pay an SEO any money, talk to them about your expectations for communication and project approval.
 Make sure you know their expectations as well.

-Also be sure to talk about an update schedule.
-Because most of what your SEO is doing day-to-day won’t intertwine with what you’re doing day-to-day, you may go weeks without ever speaking to your SEO.
-Be sure to set up an update schedule so you and your SEO know when to get in touch to talk progress.
+Also, be sure to talk about an update schedule.
+Because most of what your SEO is doing day-to-day won’t intertwine with what you’re doing, you may go weeks without speaking to your SEO.
+Be sure to set up an update schedule, so you and your SEO know when to get in touch to talk about progress.

 Get Payment Details and Create a Contract

-If your SEO is creating and sending you the contract, be sure to read the details thoroughly.
-As a legally binding document, you want to know exactly what you’re agreeing to.
-If anything stands out as being incorrect or something you hadn’t discussed, don’t hesitate to ask them what it means.
+If your SEO is creating and sending you the contract, read the details thoroughly.
+You want to know exactly what you’re agreeing to as a legally binding document.
+Don’t hesitate to ask them what it means if anything stands out as incorrect or something you hadn’t discussed.

 Getting the right SEO strategy is an investment that will pay you back many times over.
-Be sure to follow these eight steps in finding and hiring the right SEO for your real estate website.
+Follow these eight steps in finding and hiring the right SEO for your real estate website.